A look at the major trends in UK housing in the past century, including the trends on housing tenure, house prices and the supply of new houses.

 - A growing middle class, with higher incomes

-- Growing availability of mortgages with a low average mortgage rate of 4.5% – these low-interest rates was helped by the period of deflation / low inflation.
+- Growing availability of mortgages with a low average mortgage rate of 4.5% – these low-interest rates were helped by the period of deflation / low inflation.

 - Greater expectations and aspirations of home ownership.